-The ultimate average annual percentage reductions by age group and cause of death that are assumed for the intermediate alternative of the 2020 Trustees Report are presented in table 2.3, along with the intermediate assumptions from the 2019 Trustees Report, and the average rates experienced during the periods 1979-2017 and 2007-2017.
-The ultimate rates of improvement by age, sex, and cause for the low-cost and high-cost alternatives are developed as a ratio to the intermediate alternative, with low-cost being 1/2 of the intermediate rates of improvement and the high-cost being 5/3 of the intermediate rates.
+The ultimate average annual percentage reductions by age group and cause of death that are assumed for the intermediate alternative of the 2021 Trustees Report are presented in table 2.3, along with the intermediate assumptions from the 2020 Trustees Report, and the average rates experienced during the periods 1979-2019 and 2009-19.
+The ultimate rates of improvement by age, sex, and cause for the low-cost and high-cost alternatives are developed as a ratio to the intermediate alternative with low-cost being 1/3 of the intermediate rates of improvement and the high-cost being 2 times the intermediate rates.
+These ratios were 1/2 and 5/3 of the intermediate rates in the 2020 Trustees Report for the low-cost and high-cost alternatives, respectively.
+The spread between the alternatives was widened for the 2021 Trustees Report to better reflect the uncertainty in the range of possible future paths of mortality improvement over the next 75 years.

-As seen in table 2.3, the rate of reduction in mortality due to cardiovascular disease and respiratory disease has generally slowed in the last 10 data years (2007-2017) for ages under 65.
-The Trustees believe that ultimate rates of decline for these causes under age 65 will generally be higher than for the last 10 years, but somewhat lower than the rapid pace since 1979.
+As seen in table 2.3, the rate of reduction in mortality due to cardiovascular disease has generally slowed in the last 10 data years (2009-19) for all ages.
+The Trustees believe that ultimate rates of decline for this cause will generally be higher than for the last 10 years, but somewhat lower than the rapid pace since 1979.
 For ages 65 and over, reductions in death rates from respiratory disease have generally increased in the last 10 years, consistent with a partial continuation of the gains at younger ages in the previous 10 years.
-For the ultimate rates of reduction, the Trustees expect more modest improvement at ages 65 and over for these causes as the gains from reduced smoking and interventions for heart disease will slow, while effects from obesity will increase.
+For the ultimate rates of reduction, the Trustees expect more modest improvement at ages 65 and over for both the cardiovascular and respiratory causes as the gains from reduced smoking and interventions for heart disease will slow, while effects from obesity will increase.